How To Enjoy La Sierra Nevada de Santa Marta, Colombia [2023]

 The Sierra Nevada de Santa Marta is synonymous with an exuberant, uncharted destination like no other in South America.

-This Colombian massif is separated from the Andes range, and it’s considered the highest coastal mountain range on the entire planet (5,775 above sea level) per the Smithsonian Tropical Research Institute.
+This Colombian massif is separated from the Andes range.
+According to the Smithsonian Tropical Research Institute, it’s considered the highest coastal mountain range on the planet (5,775 above sea level).
 Unesco declared the area a World Heritage site and Biosphere Reserve in 1979.

 This impressive mountain hosts different indigenous people’s villages, which remain unspoiled and keep their ancient traditions.
 Ciudad Perdida (the Lost City) sits in the middle of its montane forests.